List of presidents of Mozambique

 This article lists the presidents of Mozambique, since the establishment of the office of president in 1975.

-The current president is Daniel Chapo.
-Chapo was inaugurated for his first term as the fifth president of Mozambique on 15 January 2025.
+The current president of Mozambique is Daniel Chapo.
+Chapo was inaugurated for his first term as the country's fifth president on 15 January 2025.
+The president is also the commander-in-chief of the armed forces.

 Term limits

 As of 2021, there is a two-term limit for the president in the Constitution of Mozambique.
 The first president for whom the term limits applied was Joaquim Chissano in 2005.